Pendulum book cover

 Well, not much to go by.
 Conceiving a new logo and corporate identity package is challenging enough, but for video producers and animators, it’s very challenging to glean the visual tastes and expectations from a client.
 Videos and animations don’t exist in just two dimensions like flat print logos, they don’t even exist in just three dimensions, like a static 3D model, but we’re dealing with four dimensions — the extra dimension of time!

-I’ve had hundreds of clients who I produced 3D animations for, including here in Northeast Florida from Saint Augustine, through Jacksonville, FL up to Fernandina Beach, and in my 20+ years doing 3D animation, not one refused to pay or complained they didn’t get what they asked for.
-The funny thing is, most people who want a 3D animation, especially a logo animation, didn’t provide much guidance or details about what they wanted in the first place — in fairness, they couldn’t really beyond a conception — because it didn’t exist before!
+I’ve had hundreds of clients who I produced 3D animations for, including here in Northeast Florida from Saint Augustine, through Jacksonville, FL up to Fernandina Beach and in my 20+ years doing 3D animation, not one refused to pay or complained they didn’t get what they asked for.
+The funny thing is, most people who want a 3D animation, especially a logo animation, didn’t provide much guidance or details about what they wanted in the first place — in fairness, they couldn’t usually know beyond a comparison or conception — because it didn’t exist before!

 There’s a reason for that — video is much more complex than flat, two-dimensional images that don’t ever need to move, change, or transition into another scene.
 In this creative business, you have to be able to manage expectations and have a high level of uncertainty, especially when dealing with new people you don’t have a history producing anything creative with.